Akuli/python-tutorial/basics/if.md

                     print("I don't know what", word, "means.")
 ```

+This code is a mess.
+We need to indent more every time we want to check
+for more words.
+Here we check for 5 different words, so we have 5 levels
+of indentation.
+If we would need to check 30 words, the code would
+become really wide and it would be hard to work with.

 Instead of typing `else`, indenting more and typing an `if` we can
 simply type `elif`, which is short for `else if`.
 Like this: